 Can I recycle paint cans in my curbside recycling program?

-Many bigger cities will accept empty paint cans for recycling because they are made of steel, but you’ll have to remove the lid to ensure there’s no remaining paint.
+Many larger cities will accept empty paint cans for recycling because they are made of steel, but you’ll have to remove the lid to ensure there’s no paint left inside.
 Some cities specifically exclude paint cans, so you’ll want to check locally.

 Why is water-based paint recyclable, but not oil-based paint?

-It’s not so much that oil-based paint is nonrecyclable; the issue is that it is classified by the EPA as hazardous waste.
+It’s not so much that oil-based paint is nonrecyclable, it is technically possible to blend it for reuse; the issue is that it is classified by the EPA as hazardous waste.
 There are special regulations when it comes to disposal of hazardous waste, which makes the economics of recycling unfeasible.
-Because water-based paint is not considered hazardous, many states do not ban it from landfills if the paint is dried.
+Because water-based and acrylic paint is not considered hazardous, many states do not ban these dried paints from landfills.

 What about lead-based paint?